Quimbolos/hangman/README.md

 ## Milestone 4: Create the Game Class

 Create a Hangman Class through Object Oriented Programming.
-A hangman class is created and its attributes are inistialised.
+A hangman class is created, and its attributes are initialised.
 After that, methods are created to run checks and define what happens when the letter/guess is in the word and when the letter/guess is not in the word.
-Again, for each TASK, changes in the code are commited and pushed to the GitHub repo.
+Again, changes in the code are committed and pushed to the GitHub repo for each TASK.

 ```python